-The most common problem on Commercial Rubber Flat Roof is:
+The most common problems on Commercial Rubber Flat Roof are:

 - Ponding or standing water

 - Clogged scuppers that protrude through a parapet wall

 - Drains are not in the right areas

 - Edges are higher than the roof preventing water run-off

 Other problems are also common as in flashing, air conditioner curbs, vent pipes and drains that could be causing leaks.

 In the old days, half pipes were used to cover a parapet wall.
 Those days are over, and the best is to remove them and replace them with aluminum metal edging.